craigmbooth/contemplativeneuroscience/_posts/2024-03-12-mind-wandering-contexts.md

 That said, {% include definition.html term="mind_wandering" case="lower" %} is ubiquitous in every day life.
 We have all experienced

-> moving one’s eyes across a page without comprehending a thing
+> moving one's eyes across a page without comprehending a thing

 which is suggestive that -- for periods of time -- our minds can actually wander to the point that we become unaware of our own conscious experience.